Mycelium Wallet Review: Open Source Bitcoin Wallet

 Description

-- With Mycelium, you can buy bitcoin with SEPA, credit/debit card or find Mycelium users in your area using the Mycelium Local Trader, a peer to peer exchange.
+- With Mycelium, you can buy bitcoin with European bank account, credit/debit card or find Mycelium users in your area using the Mycelium Local Trader, a peer to peer exchange.

 - Support for hardware wallet, which lets you store your bitcoin offline using hardware wallets such as Trezor, Ledger and KeepKey.